-- Each finite mode, considered independently of its relation to the other members of the series, does not follow from God’s nature at all.
+- Each finite mode, considered independently of its relation to the other members of the series, does not follow from God’s nature.

-What happens if we apply Spinoza’s modal transfer principle to this division?
-As we have already seen, the objects described in [a] and [b] will exist with absolute necessity.
-What about [c]?
-Like [b], the necessity of God’s nature would trickle-down the following-from relation, and so even though [c] follows only indirectly from God, its existence would nonetheless be absolutely necessary.
-As I noted above, the modal transfer principle ignores the more fine-grained distinction between direct and indirect following-from ([a] vs. [b]-[c]).
-It simply looks for cases of following-from, checks to see if the originating source is absolutely necessary, and if it is, blindly and blissfully transfers along the absolute necessity.
+If we apply Spinoza’s modal transfer principle to this division, the objects described in [i] and [ii] exist necessarily.
+Similarly, the necessity of God’s nature in [iii] trickles down the following-from relation, and so even though the series as a whole follows only indirectly from God, its existence would nonetheless be necessary, as with mediate infinite modes.
+That is, the modal transfer principle ignores the more fine-grained distinction between direct and indirect following-from ([i] vs. [ii]-[iii]).

-What about [e]?
-As stated, the objects described in [e] do not follow from God’s nature.
-Therefore, the modal transfer principle does not apply, and so their modality will be less than absolutely necessary.
-But what is the difference between the objects described in [d] and the objects described in [e]?
-In one sense, nothing: they are the same objects!
-But that can't be the full story, or else nothing would explain the fact that the objects in [d] follow from the nature of God, whereas those very same objects in [e] do not follow from the nature of God.
-So what is the salient difference between [d] and [e]?
-It must be, as Garrett suggests, that they are considered differently in each case.
-(Garrett himself does not say whether he thinks there really are any ways of truly considering objects as described in [e]; they might be all false, on his account.)
+The objects described in [v] do not follow from God’s nature at all, in which case the modal transfer principle will not be satisfied.
+Insofar as that is the only available source for their necessity, it follows that they do not exist necessarily.
+But what is the difference between the objects described in [iv] and the objects described in [v]?
+In one sense, nothing: they are the same finite modes!
+That cannot be the full story, however, lest there be no explanation why the modes in [iv] follow from the nature of God whereas those very same modes in [v] do not.
+The only difference between [iv] and [v] is how a mode is considered in each case.
+(Although Garrett himself uses this “considered” claim, he does not say whether he thinks there are any true ways of considering objects corresponding to [v].)

-The most promising line of response will be to deny that the series of finite modes is nothing above and beyond the collection of its members.
-Like others, I have been describing the entirety of finite modes as a “series” or “collection,” a label that naturally suggests that the properties of the entire collection will be posterior to and derivative from the properties of its individual members.
-Spinoza himself rarely refers to just the collection of finite modes with a single expression, though he sometimes includes them in his locution “the order of nature” and once uses the expression “series.”
-But regardless of the terminology, one could argue in a holist vein that the whole series is more than just the sum of the members of the series.
+The most promising line of response denies that the series of finite modes is nothing above and beyond its individual members.
+Following others, I have been describing the entirety of finite modes as a “series” or “collection,” a label that naturally suggests that the properties of the entire collection will be posterior to and derivative from the properties of its individual members.
+Spinoza himself rarely refers to just the collection of finite modes with a single expression, though he sometimes includes them in his locution “the order of nature” and he describes them as a “series” twice, both outside the Ethics (C I/41 and C I/307).
+Regardless of the terminology, one might argue in a holist vein that the whole series is more than just the sum of its the members.
 Spinoza does sometimes suggest that wholes can be prior to their parts (Ep32, IIp13le7s), though other times he suggests that parts are always prior to wholes (Ip15).
-Whether the collection of finite modes is more holist or atomistic, and whether, on the holist account, one of the non-supervening properties of the whole is following from God’s absolute nature, are still open interpretive questions.
+Whether the series of finite modes is more holist or atomistic, and whether, on a holist mereological account, one of the non-supervening properties of the whole series is following from God’s absolute nature, are still open interpretive questions.
 The soundness of this reply will likely turn on whether or not the collection of finite modes is itself an infinite mode, a point about which interpreters continue to disagree.

-In order to arrive at this striking conclusion, we should step back and ask an important, though difficult question.
-Just what is modality, according to Spinoza?
 Spinoza is emphatic that modal ascriptions have reasons behind them: “A thing is called necessary either by reason of its essence or by reason of its cause” (Ip33s1).
-But I want us to ask Spinoza a higher order question: for what reason(s) do the modal ascriptions work in the way that Spinoza claims they do?
-For ease, let us talk about modal properties instead of modal ascriptions.
-Our question here is similar to the one we raised earlier about causation: what explains the causal relation itself?
-Spinoza’s answer, we saw briefly, was conceptual in nature.
-Causal relations obtain in virtue of conceptual connections between causal relata.
-Here, we are wondering about modality itself.
-Do modal properties obtain in virtue of some further relation, as in the case of causation, or is modality primitive for Spinoza?
+But we can raise a higher-order question: for what reason(s) do modal ascriptions work in the way that Spinoza claims they do?
+For ease, let us focus on modal properties instead of modal ascriptions.
+The question is similar to the one raised earlier about causation.
+What explains causation itself?
+Arguably, Spinoza’s answer is that causal relations obtain in virtue of conceptual connections between causal relata.
+A parallel question can be raised about modality itself.
+Do basic modal properties obtain in virtue of other, non-modal properties or is modality primitive for Spinoza?

-Given Spinoza’s embrace of the PSR and his efforts to explain other dependence relations (such as causation and, possibly, inherence), it would be both surprising and disappointing if modality got a free explanatory pass.
-Of course, we probably should not expect Spinoza to have anything like a full-blown theory of modality in the forms that contemporary metaphysicians now provide (for instance, see the entry on actualism).
-It has taken philosophers quite a while to appreciate just how complex and rich modality is, and Spinoza would be in good company if he says things that seem, by today’s standards, quite underdeveloped.
-But does he have at least the beginnings of an answer that would help illuminate his modal commitments?
+Given Spinoza’s embrace of the PSR and his efforts to explain other dependence relations (such as causation and, perhaps, inherence), it would be surprising and disappointing if modality got a free explanatory pass.
+Of course, we probably should not expect Spinoza to have anything like a full-blown theory of modality in the forms that contemporary metaphysicians now provide (for an example, see the entry on actualism).
+Only in recent decades have philosophers come to appreciate how complex and rich the metaphysics of modality is, and Spinoza would be in good company if he says things that seem, by today’s standards, mostly underdeveloped.
+Nonetheless, he may have the beginnings of an account that helps illuminate his other modal commitments.

-Spinoza's answer, embodied in the opening lines of the Ethics, is that God exists in virtue of God Himself.
-This may sound like a non-answer after all, but it is not.
-Spinoza is not claiming that there are no explanatory grounds for God’s existence; he is claiming that facts about God explain God’s existence.
-Self-explanation, though perhaps odd, is not identical to non-explanation.
-What about God explains God’s existence?
+Spinoza explains the necessity of God’s existence by appealing to God’s nature.
+This may sound like a non-answer, but it is not.
+Spinoza is not claiming that there are no explanatory grounds for God’s existence; he is claiming that facts about God’s nature explain the modality of God’s existence.
+What about God’s nature explains God’s existence?
 In Ip7 and Ip11, Spinoza appeals to an involvement relation between the concept of God’s essence and the concept of God’s existence.
 That is, God exists in virtue of the fact that the concept of God involves the concept of existence.
-But Spinoza thinks that the conceptual involvement relation between God and existence explains not only the fact of God's existence; it also explains the fact that God necessarily exists.
+Spinoza also thinks that the conceptual involvement relation between God and existence explains the fact that God necessarily exists.
 In Ip19d, Spinoza writes,

 For God (by Id6) is substance, which (by Ip11) necessarily exists, that is (by p7), to whose nature it pertains to exist, or (what is the same) from whose definition it follows that he exists.

-In Ip7, Spinoza equates “it pertains to its nature to exist” with “essence necessarily involving existence” and “causing itself.”
-Self-causation is explained in Id1 as belonging to a “nature that cannot be conceived except as existing.”
+In Ip7, Spinoza equates “pertaining to its nature to exist” with “essence necessarily involving existence” and “causing itself.”
+Self-causation in turn is explained in Id1 as a “nature that cannot be conceived except as existing.”
 That is, what explains the necessity of God’s existence is the fact that the very concept of God involves the concept of existence.
-In other words, Spinoza analyzes necessity in terms of conceptual connections.
-Although Spinoza does not develop a richer account of conceptual relations that Leibniz will later achieve, his idea seems to be that conceptual relations are the relations that explain and ground necessary relations.
+He repeats these connections in Ip24d, “For that whose nature involves existence (considered in itself) is its own cause, and exists only from the necessity of its nature.”
+In other words, Spinoza explains necessity in terms of conceptual connections.
+Although Spinoza does not develop a richer account of conceptual relations that Leibniz will later achieve, his general idea seems to be that conceptual relations are the relations that explain and ground necessary connections.

 Spinoza makes similar appeals to conceptual relations when he invokes geometrical examples to describe the necessity with which other things follow from God: